BrianJConway/CS480_Graphics/PA6/README.md

-# PA5: Assimp Model Loader
+# PA6: Assimp Model Loader with textures

 # Building and Running

+## Dependencies
+Uses ImageMagick to load texture images.

 ## CMake Instructions
-Navigate to the PA5 directory.
+Navigate to the PA6 directory.
 Running the executable correctly involves specifying the vertex shader filename with '-v [NAME].glsl' and the fragment shader filename with '-f [NAME].glsl'.
 Vertex shader filename is 'vertex.glsl' and fragment shader filename is 'fragment.glsl'.
 You also have to specify the filename of the model you wish to load with '-o [NAME]'.
-Included is a file named box.obj which can be specified with '-o box.obj'.
+Included is a file named buddha.obj which can be specified with '-o buddha.obj'.

 ```bash
 mkdir build